American Slavery Lesson Plans: Teaching Hard History

 American Slavery Lesson Plans

 This preK-12 lesson and activity curated collection is in response to a Southern Poverty Law Center report, "Teaching Hard History: American Slavery," that shows that schools are failing to teach American Slavery.
 This collection of resources features some of our partner and users' best material to ensure schools and teachers have the support they need to teach about the history of American slavery.
+You may also want to explore the 1619 Project via The New York Times.

 High school seniors struggle on even the most basic questions about American enslavement of Africans.